 • Transfer the grated tomatoes, tomato paste and potatoes in the casserole and increase the heat to medium-high and bring to a boil.
 Reduce the temperature to medium-low, cover with a lid and leave to simmer gently for 15 min.
 By then, the chickpeas, potatoes and chicken should be fully cooked.

 • Add the broken spaghetti pieces and parsley.
 Leave to simmer until the spaghetti pieces are fully cooked, adjust the cooking time according to the manufacturer instructions.

 • Serve warm with more parsley.

-• If you forget to soak the chickpeas overnight, use 300 gr canned chickpeas (drained) and transfer them in the casserole at the same time as the potatoes.
+• If you forget to soak your chickpeas overnight, use 300 gr canned chickpeas (drained) and transfer them in the casserole at the same time as the potatoes.
 Canned chickpeas cook much faster than dried and soaked ones.